vim-scripts/vizardry/README.md

 Just as easy.

+##Magic
+  Too many globals and settings for each plugin?
+Vizardry stores a set of magic files that can keep track of these for you.

+- Type :<b>Magic</b> * &lt;magic words&gt; and add thse words to a file that acts similarly to your vimrc.
+- Type :<b>Magic</b> &lt;plugin&gt; &lt;magic words&gt; to add plugin-specific globals and settings.
+These are only used when that plugin isn't banished.
+- Type :<b>Magic{edit/split/vsplit}</b> &lt;plugin&gt; to edit/split/vsplit the magic file for that plugin.

 ##Requirements
 - Vizardry requires [pathogen](https://github.com/tpope/vim-pathogen).
 But you already have pathogen installed, don't you?

 - It also needs curl, as well as commandline programs that come with most \*nix systems.

-- You will probably have issues if you use Windows.
+- You will probably have issues if you use a Windows OS.

 ##Installation
 Use pathogen.